 will be used in the mangroves.

-of India (WII) officials, led by Jhala, is likely to visit the mangroves in April for the first leg of the exercise.
+A team of Wildlife Institute of India (WII) officials, led by senior scientist Y V Jhala, is likely to visit the mangroves in April for the first leg of the exercise.
 However, a forest department official said the number of tigers to be collared during their first visit will only be decided after consulting the WII scientists.
 "The dates for their visit is yet to be finalized," said the official.

-It may be noted that a total of five tigers, two adult females and three adult males, were radio-collared by in the Sunderbans in 2010. were used for this purpose.
+It may be noted that a total of five tigers, two adult females and three adult males, were radio-collared by the WII scientists in the Sunderbans in 2010.
+Satellite collars were used for this purpose.
 Sources said radio-collaring helps experts gauge the home range of tigers , which in the long run comes handy in establishing the density of the big cats in a forest.
 The study had then revealed that the tigers' home ranges hovered between 190 to 200 square kilometres.

 Though large home range indicates lesser density, as a tiger's home range depends on prey base and territory of other tigers, in Sunderbans the exercise didn't yield the desired result then as several collars stopped working within a few days of its deployment.